Data / methodology

 Chart 4 — age band distribution

 Source: generated_drills.age_group, normalised to age bands and grouped.
-A small share of drills (roughly 1%) carry an age_group value that does not map cleanly to a single band ("U10-Adult", "U13+", "All ages") — these are bucketed as "Mixed".
+A small share of animated practices (roughly 1%) carry an age_group value that does not map cleanly to a single band ("U10-Adult", "U13+", "All ages") — these are bucketed as "Mixed".

 Opt-out

-Any FootballGPT user who does not want their generated drills or queries to contribute to public aggregates can opt out by emailing [email protected].
+Any FootballGPT user who does not want their animated practices or queries to contribute to public aggregates can opt out by emailing [email protected].
 An opt-out is honoured at the next weekly refresh and applied permanently going forward.

 Caveats